coforma/acme-tech-challenge/README.md

-# acme-tech-challenge
+# Coforma Acme Tech Challenge

-This is Coforma's response to the technical challenge for Phase 3 of RFQ 75FCMC21Q0013
+This is Coforma's response to the technical challenge for Phase 3 of RFQ 75FCMC21Q0013.
+Publicly deployed version with Github actions is available here [http://coforma-acme-challenge-dev-lb-1419214536.us-east-1.elb.amazonaws.com/swagger-ui/index.html](http://coforma-acme-challenge-dev-lb-1419214536.us-east-1.elb.amazonaws.com/swagger-ui/index.html)

 ## Deployment instructions

 The below instructions walk through how to deploy and test this project.
 The instructions assume that they are being ran on an EC2 instance running the latest amazonlinux 2 AMI, and that the instructions are being ran from within a copy / clone of this git repository on that instance.